blukatdevelopment/UnchainedWorldsOld/gm_tools/campaigns/Lysteria/Quests/a_murder_most_fowl.md

 nightstand, a window, and a desk.
 While looking, they see throws a green smoke bomb into the room, then shut and lock the door.
 They hear footsteps moving away rapidly.
 DC 12 con save to not be poisoned for 10 minutes.
-If they party chases, they will find a man with a chicken mask and long blonde hair running.
+If they party chases, they will find a man with a chicken mask and long blonde hair running(Sean Lawrence).
 The man will throw caltrops.
 He will then get cornered in an alleyway for one turn, drawing a poisoned dagger(2d6 extra poison damage).
 "One nip from my blade and you'll never see the next day's dawn."